CougenClass/File-Sharing-Old-Version/README.md

 # File-Sharing-Old-Version
 Old App
-Still work on it though, kind person lets others use his server
+Still work on it though, rarely.
+Once you know the github interface you go like a lighting bolt.